makethingshappy/IoTflow/Documentation/SETUP.md

   - Values are updated periodically or change if deadband filtering is enabled within the software (Commented by DEFAULT)

 **Notes:**
-- Digital input/output channels provide instantaneous state updates.
+- Analog and Digital input/output channels provide instantaneous state updates.
 - Ensure that `<MQTT_BASE_TOPIC>` matches your device configuration for correct topic mapping.

 ---